tiborpilz/booktracker/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request, open an issue with feature requests or bug report, or provide feedback on anything you feel strongly about.